benedictbelz/CareerFoundry-Chat-App/README.md

 ## Open Project

-Download the folder and install the dependencies via 'yarn'.
-Afterwards download the Expo App on your smartphone and start the project via 'yarn start' - you are able to open the app by scanning the QR-Code with your mobile phone.
+Download the folder and install the dependencies via `yarn`.
+Afterwards download the Expo App on your smartphone and start the project via `yarn start` - you are able to open the app by scanning the QR-Code with your mobile phone.